 SEO (search engine optimization) is expensive, constantly changing, and usually requires a dedicated employee that most owners don’t have or can’t afford to spare.
 All that aside, it’s also just not that effective for business owners.
 Traditional SEO strategy pits local businesses against global and massive corporations because you’re competing for the main page of global Google searches.
 Large companies spend tens to hundreds of thousands of dollars on SEO, as do their competitors.
 This pushes local listings to the second and third page of Web results, which is often considered the Dead Zone for SEO.

 NEAR ME results, on the other hand, automatically sift out the noise.
-It yields results of business that have a physical presence in the vicinity of the shopper, which puts you at the top of the list for people looking to make a purchase now.
+It yields results of businesses that have a physical presence in the vicinity of the shopper, which puts you at the top of the list for people looking to make a purchase now.
 But the most important reason this matters for local business owners: consumer intent to buy is markedly higher.

 While a general web search is often the first step in a person’s shopping journey, it’s usually driven by curiosity.
 People at the beginning of their shopping journey are often just starting to consider their options and not ready to purchase just yet.
 On the flip side, when a person conducts a NEAR ME search, their intent to buy is very high.